Why Side Effects Happen

 Month 3-6: Target Dose Maintenance

-Patients who reach their target dose and tolerate it well typically report the most significant weight loss during this window.
+Patients who reach their target dose and tolerate it well often see the most noticeable weight loss during this period, though individual results vary.

 Side effects at this stage are generally minimal.
 The two concerns that may emerge are related to the weight loss itself, not the medication:

 Hair thinning (telogen effluvium): Rapid weight loss can trigger temporary hair shedding, typically appearing 3-6 months after significant weight loss begins.
 This is a known response to caloric restriction, not a direct drug effect, and hair regrowth occurs after weight stabilizes.
-Ensure adequate protein intake (60-100g daily) and consider a biotin supplement.
+Adequate protein intake should be individualized based on body size, kidney function, and clinical goals; many patients benefit from prioritizing protein with each meal.
+If hair shedding occurs, discuss nutrition, iron/ferritin, thyroid status, and other possible contributors with your provider before starting supplements.
+Biotin should be used cautiously because it can interfere with certain lab tests, including thyroid and cardiac biomarkers.

 Rare but Serious Side Effects